flowingis/frontsize-less/README.md

 - **added** `border-box` to `.size` mixin ensure a more precise sizing
 - **chaged** `useFrontsizeWidgets` mixin to `@use-core-widgets` as the other parts of the app configuration
 - **added** `float:none` to `asTableRow` and `asTableCell` to prevent size problems in some case
+- **disabled** default widgets by default, they need to be uncommented from theme imports to be enabled

 **Fix**
 - **added** `z-index` fix to `.fixed` and `.absolute` to ensure the element to be over it's siblings